Harshit-Dhanwalkar/terminal-file-manger/README.md

 ## Features
 - Navigate through files and directories.
 - Toggle display of hidden files.
-- Display contents of selected directories in a separate panel.
+- Display contents of selected directory and file in a separate panel.
 - Save the final working directory to a specified file.

 ## Usage